w3c/css-houdini-drafts/css-typed-om/README.md

 ### Getting a property's value

 In CSSOM land:
-To get specified and computed values for CSS properties of an element in CSSOM we get them via accessing them of the `.style` attribute on an element and the `getComputedStyle()` object respectively.
+We get specified and computed values for CSS properties of an element in CSSOM via the `.style` attribute on an element and the `getComputedStyle()` object respectively.

 In Typed OM:
 We get them of `StylePropertyMaps` on elements.